Argo-Navis-Dev/php-anchor-sdk/docs/sep-31.md

 ## Modifying the Stellar Info File

-The sendining Anchor needs to know that SEP-31 functionality is supported by the receiving Anchor.
+The sending Anchor needs to know that SEP-31 functionality is supported by the receiving Anchor.
 Therefore, we must add the `DIRECT_PAYMENT_SERVER` address to the `stellar.toml` file created [earlier](https://github.com/Argo-Navis-Dev/php-anchor-sdk/blob/main/docs/sep-01.md).

 ```toml